Fossil collecting: Fossil trade

 Fossil trading is the practice of buying and selling fossils.
-This is illegal when it comes to stolen fossils, and some important scientific specimens are sold to collectors, rather than given or obtained by museums and institutes of study.
+It is illegal to buy and sell stolen fossils.
+Some scientifically important specimens are sold to collectors, rather than given to museums or institutes of study.
 Much focus has been put on the illegal fossil dealing in China, where many specimens have been stolen.
 The fossil trade of Morocco has also been the focus of international attention.
 The trade is lucrative, and many celebrities collect fossils.

 The Society of Vertebrate Paleontology (SVP), an international association of professional and amateur vertebrate paleontologists, believes that scientifically important fossils—especially but not exclusively those found on public lands—should be held in perpetuity in the public trust, preferably in a museum or research institution, where they can benefit the scientific community as a whole as well as future generations.
 In the United States, Paleontological Resources Preservation Act.
 S. 546 and H. R. 2416 were introduced in the US Congress with SVP's full support.

 Many commercial fossil collectors and dealers believe that such policies are a breach of their rights.
 The argument has also been put forth that there are too few professional paleontologists to collect and preserve fossils currently exposed to the elements, and that it is therefore essential that private citizens be allowed to collect them for the sake of their preservation.
-Eric Scott, the Curator of Paleontology for the San Bernardino County Museum, argues that 1) private citizens and amateur (not for profit) collectors can and do participate frequently in the permitted recovery and preservation of significant vertebrate fossils, and 2) preservation of significant fossils does not require or mandate sale of those fossils.
+Eric Scott, the Curator of Paleontology for the San Bernardino County Museum, argues that private citizens and amateur (nonprofit) collectors can and do participate frequently in the permitted recovery and preservation of significant vertebrate fossils, and that the preservation of significant fossils does not require or mandate sale of those fossils.

 According to the ethics by-law of SVP, "The barter, sale, or purchase of scientifically significant vertebrate fossils is not condoned, unless it brings them into or keeps them within a public trust."

-Some fossil trade is not for collecting but due to the use of certain fossils in traditional medicine mainly in East Asia but also in Europe and other places.
+Some fossil trade is not for collecting, but for the use of certain fossils in traditional medicine, mainly in East Asia but also in Europe and elsewhere.